TriesteCitizen/ctf-writeups/README.md

   5. Volatility tool if we need to handle dmp/vmem files (look up Cheat sheet)
   6. VirusTotal
   7. Check hashsum of specific sha1sum file.txt
   8. Look for reports on specific libraries
+  9. when analyzing pdfs -> use editing tools (e.g. LibreOfficeDraw)

 - Check Page Source
   1. for client-side written JavaScript code that should be written on the server side and can be exploited (Authentification Bypass)